robertorosero/pyhtonmig/Doc/library/logging.rst

    the hierarchy is traversed towards the root until a value other than :const:`NOTSET` is found, and that value is returned.

+.. method:: Logger.getChild(suffix)

+   Returns a logger which is a descendant to this logger, as determined by the suffix.
+   Thus, ``logging.getLogger('abc').getChild('def.ghi')`` would return the same logger as would be returned by ``logging.getLogger('abc.def.ghi')``.
+This is a convenience method, useful when the parent logger is named using e.g. ``__name__`` rather than a literal string.

+   .. versionadded:: 3.2

 .. method:: Logger.debug(msg, *args, **kwargs)